matplotlib/matplotlib/doc/devel/coding_guide.rst

 * See :ref:`documenting-matplotlib` for our documentation style guide.

-* If your change is a major new feature, add an entry to :file:`doc/users/whats_new.rst`.
+* If your change is a major new feature, add a changelog entry file to :folder:`changelog/`.

-* If you change the API in a backward-incompatible way, please document it in :file:`doc/api/api_changes.rst`.
+* If you change the API in a backward-incompatible way,  add a changelog entry file to :folder:`changelog/`.

 PR Review guidelines
 ====================